aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1463-Non - Linear Dimensionality Reduction Methods.md

 No worries, we’ll now elaborate on some popularly used Non-Linear Dimensionality Reduction methods.

-### Kernel PCA
+## Kernel PCA

 We’ve read about PCA till now.
 PCA is a linear method.
 That is, we can only apply it to linearly separable datasets.
 It does an excellent job for linearly separable datasets.
-But, many real-world data are not linearly separable.
+But, many real-world datasets are not linearly separable.
 So if we use it on non-linear datasets, we might get a result that is not optimal.

 Kernel PCA uses a kernel function to project the dataset into a higher dimensional feature space, where it is linearly separable.
 It is similar to the idea of Support Vector Machines.